 This whole grain salad with kale and butternut squash is so delicious!
 The vibrant colors and varied texture will make your mouth water.
 The nutrient rich ingredients will make your body sit up and take notice.
 And the maple vinaigrette will make your taste buds sing.
 All in all, it’s a great meal.

 This is not your grandmother’s iceberg lettuce salad!
-This is a hardy, filling salad that offers complete protein, a boat load of nutrients and long lasting energy.
+This is a hearty, filling salad that offers complete protein, a boat load of nutrients and long lasting energy.
 You could serve it as a side, but it’s great as a meal on its own.

-The Recipe for Kale and Butternut Salad
+Recipe: Kale and Butternut Salad

 Kale and Butternut Salad with Wheatberries or Farro